These muscle groups feel impossible to grow.

 2. Forearms

-Small muscles groups are where most people lag.
+Small muscles groups are where most people lag, and the forearms are another example.
 They focus on the bigger muscle groups and completely forget about their muscle symmetry.
 Forearms are one such muscle group thanks to the men’s obsessions with their biceps.

 Your arm workouts aren’t enough for the development of your forearms.
 You need to show some extra love to your forearms.
 You can train them at the end of your workouts or the beginning if you’re lagging in the department.

 Bodybuilding is a game of illusions.
 Having muscular forearms can give the appearance of bigger arms.
-Not to mention how sexy those vascular road maps look.
-If you wear t-shirts often, your forearms are more exposed than your guns so stop overlooking them in your workouts.
+Not to mention how those vascular road maps look.
+If you wear t-shirts often, your forearms are more exposed than your biceps and triceps, so stop overlooking them in your workouts.

 Don’t just stick with the barbell or dumbbell wrist curls when you’re training your forearms.
 Use cables to annihilate your forearms completely.
 Do the exercises on the cables which you would otherwise do with the dumbbells.
 Cables help you maintain a constant tension on your muscles throughout the exercise.